Technology Tales

 Same Drop down Menu as Displayed by Opera 9

-It would be nice if the white-space attribute gave the same result in all three but hey ho… As it happens, the W3C are working up other possible ways of controlling text wrapping in (X)HTML elements but that’s for the future and I’ll be expecting it when I see it.
+It would be nice if the white-space attribute gave the same result in all three but hey ho...
+As it happens, the W3C are working up other possible ways of controlling text wrapping in (X)HTML elements, but that's for the future, and I'll be expecting it when I see it.

 For menus with wrapped entries, using DHTML menus and DOM scripting seems the best course for now.
-I suppose that you could always make the entries shorter which is exactly what I tend to do; I am pragmatic like that.
-Nevertheless, there’s never any harm in attempting to push the boundaries.
-You just have to come away from the cutting edge at the first sign of bleeding…
+I suppose that you could always make the entries shorter, which is precisely what I tend to do; I am pragmatic like that.
+Nevertheless, there's never any harm in attempting to push the boundaries.
+You just have to come away from the cutting edge at the first sign of bleeding...

 Of course, if anyone had other ideas, please let me know.